Lexi Jayde

 Alexis Jayde Burnett (born August 19, 2002), better known as Lexi Jayde is an American singer-songwriter and actress.
 She is best known for her 2022 single "Drunk Text Me", which went viral on TikTok.
+Jayde released her debut album Lover Girl in August 2026.
+She has gained over 1.2 million followers on Instagram, where she likes to connect with her audience.

 Early life

 Jayde was born on August 19, 2002, in Los Angeles, California.
 Her father is Brock Burnett, an actor best known for his role as Bruce Patman in the first season of Sweet Valley High.
 Jayde began writing music at the age of six and did musical theater as a child.

 In 2021 she enrolled in the University of Southern California.

 Career

-2012-2019 - Junior Hollywood Reporter and acting
+2012–2019: Junior Hollywood reporter and acting

-According to her family, Jayde's first role was as a baby in a crib in a bank commercial which aired in the Midwest.
-Around 2009 she started acting as a Junior Reporter for a teen magazine, documenting red carpets.
+According to her family, Jayde's first role was as a baby in a crib in a bank commercial that aired in the Midwest.
+Around 2009 she started acting as a junior reporter for a teen magazine, documenting red carpets.

 She was first noticed by director Michael Feifer, who first included her as an extra in the 2012 film Stolen Child, as well starring her in her first major role in the movie Lucky Dog, alongside Bryce Johnson and Boti Bliss.